nhanh9d/coder-push-note/README.md

 ## Update 1.0.1

 - I have sync across your devices.
-- you can create an account and let me sync.
+- you can create an account and let me sync (need to find out why login screen is so long).